 My rankings exclude the Polynesian Villas and Bungalows, as it does not offer one or two bedroom villas.
 If the ranking were based solely on studios, the Polynesian offering would be near the top.

 There’s variability within these overall rankings by room type–click the reviews themselves for what’s what.

 DVC RESORT ROOM OPTIONS: STUDIOS THROUGH GRAND VILLAS

 All DVC resorts except the Polynesian offering have three room types: Studios, One Bedroom Villas, and Two Bedroom Villas.

-In addition, most DVC resorts also have a fourth room type, Grand Villas (the Villas at the Wilderness Lodge and the Beach Club Villas do not have Grand Villas).
+In addition, most DVC resorts also have a fourth room type, Grand Villas (Boulder Creek Villas at the Wilderness Lodge and the Beach Club Villas do not have Grand Villas).

 The Treehouses section at Saratoga Springs offers a unique fifth room type, a three bedroom layout that sleeps 9.

-The Polynesian Villas and Bungalows offers Studios and a unique sixth rom type, a waterside Bungalow.
-Bungalows are under construction at the Wilderness Lodge as well.
+The Polynesian Villas and Bungalows offers Studios and a unique sixth room type, a waterside Bungalow.
+Bungalow-like Cascade Cabins will open at the Wilderness Lodge in July 2017.

-Studio rooms sleep 4 (except at the Villas at Disney’s Grand Floridian Resort and Spa, where 5 can sleep (either in two queens, or a queen and a couch that folds out into a full size bed; the fifth spot at the Grand Floridian is a murphy bed), or the Studios in the Villas at the Wilderness Lodge, at the Polynesian, and in the refurbed Studios at the BoardWalk, which sleep two on a queen, two on a fold-out couch, and one on a murphy bed).
+Studio rooms sleep 4 (except at the Villas at Disney’s Grand Floridian Resort and Spa, where 5 can sleep (either in two queens, or a queen and a couch that folds out into a full size bed; the fifth spot at the Grand Floridian is a murphy bed), or the Studios in the Boulder Creek Villas at the Wilderness Lodge, at the Polynesian, the Beach Club Villas, and the BoardWalk, which sleep two on a queen, two on a fold-out couch, and one on a murphy bed).

 They are similar to regular deluxe hotel rooms with the exception of having a microwave, a toaster, and (usually) a little more space.